atk4/data/docs/advanced.rst

 first argument $m, and afterSoftDelete will pass second argument - $id of deleted record.

-I am then setting reload_after_save value to false, because after I set 'is_deleted' to false, $m will no longer be able to load the record - it will fall outside of the DataSet.
+I am then setting reloadAfterSave value to false, because after I set 'is_deleted' to false, $m will no longer be able to load the record - it will fall outside of the DataSet.
 (We might implement a better method for saving records outside of DataSet in the future).